ibm-cloud-docs/EventStreams/known_restrictions.md

 ### Workaround
 {: #calls_failover_workaround notoc}

 Because {{site.data.keyword.messagehub}} uses Kafka bootstrap server URLs with multiple IP addresses for high availability, not all the broker IP addresses are known to the Kafka client, which prevents failover to a working broker.
-In these cases, failover requires a requery of the IP addresses for the broker URLs to get a working IP address.
+In these cases, a failover requires a requery of the IP addresses for the broker URLs to get a working IP address.
 You are recommended to configure your JVM with a TTL value of 30 to 60 seconds.
 This value ensures that if a bootstrap server’s IP address has issues, the Kafka client is able to look up and use a new IP address by querying the DNS.

-From the `java.security` file:
+See the following example from the `java.security` file:

 ```text
 # The Java-level namelookup cache policy for successful lookups: